Learn about Medicare Part D

 Costs you could pay with Medicare Part D

-With stand-alone Part D plans, you will pay a monthly premium and may also pay an annual deductible, copays and coinsurance.
+With standalone Part D plans, you will pay a monthly premium and may also pay an annual deductible, copays and coinsurance.

-Copays are generally required each time you fill a prescription for a covered drug.
+- Copays are generally required each time you fill a prescription for a covered drug.
 Amounts can vary based on the plan’s formulary tiers as well as what pharmacy you use if the plan has network pharmacies.

-Some plans may also set coinsurance rates for certain drugs or tiers.
+- Some plans may also set coinsurance rates for certain drugs or tiers.
 In this case the plan charges a percentage of the cost each time you fill a prescription.

 During the year, you may go through different drug coverage stages.
 There are three stages, and each can affect your prescription drug costs.
 You may not go through all the stages.
 People who take few prescription drugs may remain in the Annual Deductible stage or move only to the Initial Coverage stage.
 People with many medications (or expensive ones) may move into the Catastrophic Coverage stage.

-The coverage stage cycle starts over at the beginning of each plan year, usually January 1st.
+The coverage stage cycle starts over at the beginning of each plan year, usually January 1.

 Annual Deductible